 Imagine trying to cool your home in summer with the front door wide open.
-It’s not going to work and it's going to waste money as all the conditioned air from your HVAC system leaks out!
+It’s not going to work and it's going to waste money as all the conditioned air from your HVAC system will leak out!
 Adding a dehumidifier to a poorly insulated home or space means you will need a bigger and pricer system.
 In addition, it will be constantly running to keep up, resulting in more repairs and higher energy costs.

-The amount of people and they do in your home affects humidity levels.
+The amount of people and what they do in your home affects humidity levels.
 Showering, cooking, opening and closing doors, etc. add moisture to the air that your dehumidifier will need to remove.
-This results in you needing a bigger and pricier system that has to run longer, increasing your energy bill.
+This results in you needing a bigger and pricier system that has to run longer, also increasing your energy bill.